 All reservations for Internet computer use are made in person, through the automated PC Reservation system.
 Users may use only their own library card to reserve computer time.
 Reservations may be made for the current day or the next open day.
 Reservations are held by the system for 10 minutes past the reservation time, and then cancelled if unclaimed.
 Use of the Internet computers is limited to a total of 120 minutes per person, per day system-wide.

 There are also several computers at the Main Library that allow access to various email accounts; these are available on a first-come, first-served basis, although users should limit their time on the email stations to 30 minutes or less.
+Express Print stations are available in the Public Computer Center, as well as computers for WorkOne filing.

 The person to whom the station is checked out must remain at the station during its use.
 Access to the Internet stations is available during all open Library hours, but users of a station during the last and closing hour of the day will be logged off the station ten minutes prior to the closing of the Library.